gazebosim/docs/ci.md

     * **Actions**: When there are code check failures, the build is marked red ❌.
                    On the build logs, the checker failures should be under the `Code check` collapsible.
 * There are **infrastructure failures**.
-Contributors should leave a comment to maintainers, who willl report these to the build farmer.
+Contributors should leave a comment on the pull request for maintainers, who will report these to the build farmer.
     * **Jenkins**: When there's an infra failure, the build is marked red 🔴.
                    These can manifest in various ways.
 In general, if the build logs don't fall in the categories above, there's a high